-Native to the Pacific north-west of America with a wide range from Alaska to California and also inland to the Cascade Mountains.
+Native to the Pacific north-west of America with a wide range from Alaska to California and inland to the Cascade Mountains.

-Grows best on medium to very rich soils with fresh to moist soil moisture but will tolerate calcareous soils if grown under light shelter.
+Grows best on medium to very rich brown earth soils with fresh to moist soil moisture but will tolerate calcareous soils if grown under light shelter.
 Not suited to very poor and very dry soils but will grow on gleys and occurs on some peat soils in its natural range.

-Pests and pathogens
+Pests and Pathogens